 This technique is highly beneficial for anyone who has a habit of hanging onto past trauma, grudges, or has difficulty recovering from a major loss that one has buried deep within themselves which may be causing harm in one way or another.

 In most cases, the harm shows up in dysfunctional relationships of all kinds as well as manifestations of addictions, obsessions, and even disease.
-It empowers the QHHT client to let go of their lasting negative emotions and help them move forward in a way that they are no longer tethered to the wounds from the past.
+It empowers the QHHT client to let go of their lasting negative emotions and helps them move forward in a way that they are no longer tethered to the wounds from the past.
 By using this technique under the direction of the HS, QHHT clients have reported feeling like a “weight has been lifted.”

 Results of Quantum Hypnosis therapy have often left people feeling more joy and happiness in their day to day life, as well as a sense of intense healing and rejuvenation of their physical health.
 It gives us a strong feeling of understanding and renewed insight from the past and helps us appreciate living in the present moment more.
 It even assists with developing complete forgiveness of self and others, along with clearer thinking and more harmony in our relationships.